On my Paintings

 I have been painting for many years, using oil colour, acrylic, pastel, crayon, collages.
 Another work area are objects and sculptures, mainly painted wooden objects.
 I also love photography and work a lot in this area, too, using digital but also old "historical" analogue cameras, of which I have a sizable collection.

-quite some time I painted in the concrete way of painting.
+quite some time it was the traditional way of painting.
 Main areas were: Groups of figures, cities, still life.
-From there I was more and more moving towards abstract painting: bulky static
+From there I gradually moved more and more towards abstract painting:

-vertical figures, nearly filling the picture, square figures in strong colouring, natural forms transformed into geometrical figures.
-Edged heads are recognisable, like masks, strange and
+bulky static vertical figures, nearly filling the picture, square figures in strong colouring, natural forms transformed into geometrical figures.
+Edged heads are recognisable, like masks,

 I paint spontaneously and